Whitesheep18/kidsndogs/reports/README.md

 We have managed to implement monitoring of model drift using Evidently in the predict Api.
 A user can upload audio files, and statistics about these files (currently only the mean of the corresponding spectogram) get saved into an intermediate database (a .csv).
 The data about the submitted files get compared to the same statistics about our training set.
 This comparison can be invoked by using the GET method in monitoring.
 Evidently creates a monitoring.html file, which visualizes the comparisons.
 There are a number of problems with our current script though: firstly, instead of the mean, we should track meaningful features of our audio files (such as summary metrics of spectograms).
 Secondly, the evidently visualization cannot seem to handle a high enough precision to meaningfully visualize our metrics.
 An example monitoring.html is included in figures/.
 A successful monitoring pipeline would allow us to detect in time if the data we are supposed to train on changes over time, so we can change and retrain our model (such as sound samples recorded with a better quality device, in case our model has learnt to pick up on something device-related).

 ### Question 24

 > **How many credits did you end up using during the project and what service was most expensive?**
->
-> Answer length: 25-100 words.
->
-> Example:
-> *Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.
-The service*
-> *costing the most was ... due to ...*
->
-> Answer:

---- question 24 fill here ---

-### Question 24

-> **How many credits did you end up using during the project and what service was most expensive?**